JMorgan-89/JMorgan-89/README.md

 Hello Hiring Managers and Recruiters,<br><br>

-  I am a highly motivated and ambitious technologist with a passion for technology that began at a young age.
-My journey started with playing PC video games, which sparked my curiosity about how everything worked.
-At 15, I began building gaming machines and have never looked back.
-People often bring their machines to me for upgrades, recognizing my technical skills.
-To improve my customer service skills, I started my own auto detailing business, which involved peer-to-peer contact with customers and working on their long-term investments.
-This experience has honed my communication, problem-solving, and customer service skills.
+  Dear Hiring Managers and Recruiters,

+I am a highly motivated , resilient and ambitious technologist with a deep-seated passion for technology that began in my early years.

+From playing PC video games, I developed a curiosity about the inner workings of computers, leading me to build gaming machines at the age of 15.
+Since then, I have been the go-to person for friends and family seeking upgrades and technical advice.
+This hands-on experience has honed my technical skills significantly.

+To further enhance my customer service abilities, I started my own auto detailing business.
+This venture required direct interaction with customers, managing their expectations, and ensuring the quality of work on their long-term investments.
+Additionally, I have worked in the hospitality industry as an Activities Assistant Director, where I enjoyed creating memorable experiences for guests and consistently received positive feedback.

-  I recently graduated with a Bachelor of Science in Information Technology from Western Governors University.
-My education at WGU exposed me to various IT domains, including software development and programming concepts, hardware components and troubleshooting, project management principles and methodologies, MySQL and database management fundamentals, web design with HTML, CSS, and JavaScript, networking, and security.
+Recently, I graduated with a Bachelor of Science in Information Technology from Western Governors University.
+My education covered a wide range of IT domains, including:

+- Software development and programming concepts
+- Hardware components and troubleshooting
+- Project management principles and methodologies
+- MySQL and database management fundamentals
+- Web design, networking, and security

+During my studies, I also completed several Active Directory projects, gaining practical experience in managing and configuring Active Directory environments, including user and group management, Group Policy configuration, and password resets.

-  I am seeking IT Support or Support Analyst role where I can apply my technical skills and knowledge.
-I am eager to get my foot in the door with a company and start my career in IT.
-I am committed to continuous learning and growth in the IT field.
+I am eager to leverage my technical skills and customer service experience in an IT Support or Support Analyst role.
+I am dedicated to continuous learning and professional growth, and I am confident that I can make a valuable contribution to your team.

 <h2>👨‍💻 IT Support Projects:</h2>